 Genny earned a PhD in Economics and in Sociology from the University of Chicago, and completed an NIH postdoctoral fellowship at Princeton University and a research fellowship at Harvard University and Massachusetts General Hospital.
 Prior to coming to Penn, she was on the faculty of the University of Colorado and of Drexel University.

-At the University of Pennsylvania, she holds a primary faculty appointment in the Division of General Internal Medicine.
+At the University of Pennsylvania, she holds a primary faculty appointment in the Division of General Internal Medicine and a secondary faculty appointment in the Division of Medical Ethics and Health Policy.
 She is also a senior fellow at the Leonard Davis Institute of Health Economics, an economist with the Penn Center for Precision Medicine, and an affiliate of the Penn Center for Pharmacoepidemiology Research and Training.

 Cinthya Alberto, MPH